-This is my road home.
+This used to be my road home.

 It’s where I learned to crawl, it’s where I learned to laugh.
 It’s where I learned the difference between right and wrong, and it’s where I learned to love.

 It’s where I learned to ride a bike and saddle a horse, where I learned to swim and to shoot, where I learned to climb trees, to make friends and where I learned to talk back.
 It’s the place I learned responsibility and the place I learned compassion for others.
 It’s the place I learned respect.
-It’s where I learned to read, to cook, to paint, to walk in heels, to pray and it’s where I learned to be competitive, forgiving, appreciative and humble.
+It’s where I learned to read, to cook, to paint, to walk in heels, to pray… and it’s where I learned to be competitive, forgiving, appreciative and humble.

 It’s where I learned the value of a dollar, and the consequences of poor choices; it’s where I learned the golden rule.

 It’s where I found out that I can learn more from a stray dog’s eyes, than I can from many adults.
 It’s where I accepted that love alone cannot make something live longer, but although it may be gone, it can live on in my heart.